 A World of Mathematical Possibilities

-After dabbling in general math coursework, Abigail Small discovered a passion for the real-world impact of applied mathematics.
+After dabbling in general math coursework, honors program member, Abigail Small discovered a passion for the real-world impact of applied mathematics.
 She’s diving deep into sophisticated computational math research into the mysterious workings of neurostimulation treatment for Parkinson’s disease.

 Instead of spending her summer going to the beach or taking a tropical vacation, Abigail Small, a junior applied mathematics and biology double major, opted to immerse herself into research with a faculty member.
 For the past few years, she’s been analyzing how and why treatments for Parkinson’s disease are successful in improving a patient’s condition by diving into computational mathematics.